Bira/octopus-carnival/_drafts/wir-mm-4e-balhannoth.md

 ---

 The first of the Bs!
 The Balhannoth is a Large Aberrant Magical Beast (blind).
+"Blind" here is a keyword with some rules attached: blind creatures cannot be blinded (obviously!) and are immune to gaze attacks and other effects that rely on sight.
+They rely on special senses such as blindsight or tremorsense, but can't make Perception checks beyond the range of these senses.
+I'd interpret that to mean they can't make _visual_ Perception checks.

-A level 13 elite lurker, it has a slug-like body that menaces with spikes, five clawed tentacles, and a huge eyeless maw for a face.
+A level 13 elite lurker, the Balhannoth has a slug-like body that menaces with spikes, five clawed tentacles, and a huge eyeless maw for a face.
 I've never heard of this monster before, which means it's either a 4e creation or it previously featured in a book I've never read.
 They're only on the Monster